Calendar

 Great Vow Zen Monastery

 Spring at Great Vow Zen Monastery is beautiful.
-The fruit tree blossoms open towards the heavens, the forest is abuzz with new insects, birds and tree frogs are waking up from their winter slumber, and daffodils, poppies, irises and tulips paint the world.
+The fruit tree blossoms open towards the heavens, the forest is abuzz with new life as birds, insects and tree frogs are wake up from their winter slumber.
+Early spring flowers emerge in abundant color, offering fresh perspectives and encouragements.
 With the natural world springing to life with such exubrance and force, residency at the monastery inclines towards the out of doors.
 We dedicate more of our daily practice to the care and maintenance of our garden and grounds.
-This includes maintaining our trails and caring for native trees in our forest to planting veggies in…
+This includes maintaining our trails and caring for native trees in our…

 April Sesshin